Welcome to the Kerlan Collection

 The Kerlan Collection at the University of Minnesota is one of the world's great children's literature archives.
 The Collection includes books, original manuscripts and illustrations, and related materials.
 The materials in the Collection are studied by teachers, librarians, students, authors, illustrators, translators, and critics from Minnesota and around the world.

-The Kerlan Collection contains more than 100,000 children's books as well as original manuscripts, artwork, galleys, and color proofs, and other production materials for more than 2,000 authors and illustrators.
+The Kerlan Collection contains more than 100,000 children's books as well as original manuscripts, artwork, galleys, and color proofs, and other production materials for 1,700 authors and illustrators.
 A large number of books in the collection are inscribed by the author or illustrator.
-The Collection includes books that are significant in the history of children's literature, award books, classics, and representative books from Great Britain, Australia, Denmark, Japan, the Netherlands, Germany and others.
+The Collection includes books that are significant in the history of children's literature, award books, classics, and representative books from around the world.

 In addition to securing and preserving materials and maintaining a research collection for scholarly use, the Kerlan Collection sponsors lectures and programs.
 It also mounts exhibits locally and loans materials for exhibits nationally and internationally.